MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/person-organization-group.md

 ---
-title: "Person, organization, and group reference | Common Data Model"
+title: "Person, organization, and group reference | Microsoft Docs"
 description: "The people, organizations, and groups entities encompass a rich set of people and organizations that you might interact with."
 author: "robinarh"
 manager: "robinarh"
-ms.date: "11/03/2016"
+ms.date: "01/26/2017"
 ms.topic: "topic"
 ms.prod: ""
 ms.service: "CommonDataService"